-May 16, 2006
+June 23, 2006

 The chemCal package was first designed in the course of a lecture and lab course on "analytics of organic trace contaminants" at the University of Bremen from October to December 2004.
-In the fall 2005, an email exchange with Ron Wehrens led to the belief that it could be heavily improved if the inverse prediction method given in [1] would be implemented, since it also covers the case of weighted regression.
+In the fall 2005, an email exchange with Ron Wehrens led to the belief that it would be desirable to implement the inverse prediction method given in [1] since it also covers the case of weighted regression.
+Studies of the IUPAC orange book and of DIN 32645 as well as publications by Currie and the Analytical Method Committee of the Royal Society of Chemistry and a nice paper by Castillo and Castells provided further understanding of the matter.

-At the moment, the package only consists of two functions, working on univariate linear models of class lm or rlm.
+At the moment, the package consists of four functions, working on univariate linear models of class lm or rlm, plus to datasets for validation.